-The Statement of Accounts summarises the Council's transactions for the 2019/20 financial year and its position at the year-end of 31 March 2020.
+The Statement of Accounts summarises the Council's transactions for the 2020/21 financial year and its position at the year-end of 31 March 2021.
 It has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom, supported by the International Financial Reporting Standards (IFRS).

 The Accounting Policies outlined are the specific principles, bases, conventions, rules and practices applied in preparing and presenting these financial statements.
-The accounting convention adopted is historic cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
+The accounting convention adopted is historic cost, modified by the revaluation of certain categories of tangible fixed assets.